opentoonz/opentoonz_docs/source/drawing_animation_levels.rst

 It is also possible to create a new drawing in a cell that contains a hold: the new drawing will replace the hold up to the following drawing.
 Drawings can also be duplicated creating a copy with a different number.

-Once the animation is completed you can renumber the whole sequence according to the xsheet frame numbering.
+Once the animation is completed you can renumber the whole sequence according to the Xsheet/Timeline frame numbering.

-.. note:: The level type is the one defined in Preferences > Drawing as Default Level Type.
+.. note:: The level type will be the one defined in Preferences > Drawing as Default Level Type.

 .. tip:: **To create a new animation level**

-    Click an xsheet empty cell and start drawing using a drawing tool in the work area.
+    Click an empty cell in the Xsheet/Timeline and start drawing using a drawing tool in the viewer.

 .. tip:: **To add a drawing to an existing level**

-    Click an empty cell in the column containing the level and start drawing using a drawing tool in the work area.
+    Click an empty cell in the column containing the level and start drawing using a drawing tool in the viewer.

 .. tip:: **To automatically renumber the drawings**